Blepharoplasty (Eyelid Surgery) in Tampa, FL and Atlanta, GA

 Results: Each patient heals and scars differently.
 It is vital to keep in mind that the results of this procedure vary from patient to patient.
 However, most patients will enjoy their final results within six to 12 months.

 Blepharoplasty, also known as eyelid surgery, is frequently performed in conjunction with other facial procedures.
-Dr. Mang is a board-certified plastic surgeon who helps patients in the Tampa and St. Petersburg areas create a more youthful and bright-eyed appearance.
+Dr. Mang is a board-certified plastic surgeon who helps patients in Tampa and St. Petersburg, Florida, as well as Atlanta, Alpharetta, and the neighboring communities in Georgia.
 Contact us today to schedule your consultation.